ArushYadlapati/lolesports-live/README.md

 - Add more leagues (NLC, EMEA Masters, etc.)
   - A bit tricky to do w/o redesign or more dropdown menus
 - Redesign the UI to be more user-friendly.
-  - Add more pages (Betting Disclaimer, About Page, link to GitHub repo, etc.)
+  - Add more pages (Page Disclaimer, Page Page, link to GitHub repo, etc.)
 - Add more pages (make website more realistic)
 - Add a login system (maybe)
   - Prolly for saving themes